 There are two people who will be in constant contact with you during this part of your house move - our Sales Progressor and your conveyancer.
 Your conveyancer is appointed by you to undertake all the legal paperwork for your sale.

 To help ensure a smooth start to your purchase, in the first 10 days after accepting an offer, make sure the following are completed:

 Solicitors have been fully instructed (i.e. all forms filled in and returned to them, including payment on account for searches.)

 Full Mortgage application has been submitted - or a date when this will take place has been arranged.

 This will allow your mortgage application to be processed and the conveyancer/solicitor can begin work preparing draft contracts.

-14. Sign and exchange contracts
+Sign & exchange contracts

 Once the contracts are signed, the buyer's deposit (normally 5 - 10% of the property price) is sent to the seller's conveyancer, along with the signed contract.

 Once the contracts have been exchanged it is time to continue organising to be ready to move.
-At this point a proposed completion date will be agreed so you can let the removal company know when you’ll need them!
+At this point, a proposed completion date will be agreed so you can let the removal company know when you’ll need them.

 On completion day, after both solicitors have made their final checks, the buyers solicitor will then transfer the funds into the sellers account.
 The estate agents will then release the keys for the property to the new owner.